MetPX/sarracenia/doc/Admin.rst

 un-privileged *sarra* account.

 ..
 NOTE::
-   out of scope of this discussion, but aside from file system permissions, the sarra user needs access only to rabbitmqctl as root.
+   out of scope of this discussion, but aside from file system permissions, it is convenient to provide the sarra user sudo access to rabbitmqctl.
+   With that, the entire system can be administered without system administrative access.

 Managing Users on a Pump Using Sr_audit